NLESC-JCER/run-cpp-on-web/vega/README.md

 ![equation.png](https://nlesc-jcer.github.io/run-cpp-on-web/webassembly/equation.png)

-It would be nice to write a specification of this plot together with the iterations that the rootfinding algorithm went through.
+It would be nice to write a specification of this plot together with the iterations that the root finding algorithm went through.
 Vega-Lite can superimpose one chart on top of another with the [`layers`](https://vega.github.io/vega-lite/docs/layer.html) keyword.
 Let's construct each layer separately and then superimpose them at the end.